mbzuai-oryx/Video-ChatGPT/README.md

 Jameel Hassan, Hanan Ghani, Dr. Muzammal Naseer, Dr. Akshay Dudhane, Dr. Jean Lahoud, Awais Rauf, without which this project would not be possible.

+#### Note:
+Please note that this is an ongoing work where we are working on improving our architecture design and finetuning on the video instruction data.
+We will release our codes and pretrained models very soon.
+Stay tuned!

 If you're using Video-ChatGPT in your research or applications, please cite using this BibTeX:
 ```bibtex